Here two different recipes and three essential oil blends that will help to cut bathroom odor!

-To cut down on the possibility of my spray become a petri dish (and growing some yukky bacteria) I make a one or two ounce size spray and whip up a new batch every two to three weeks.
+To cut down on the possibility of my spray become a petri dish (and growing some yukky bacteria) I make a one or two ounce size spray and whip up a new batch every three to four weeks.

 The alcohol based recipe disperses the essential oils better so if I forget to shake before using it doesn’t matter.
 With the witch hazel based recipe I have to shake to mix the ingredients each time before using.

 Once more the choice is yours to make.
 Just use clean hands, clean utensils and containers and make both in as clean as possible environment.

 Also, very important to note: Everclear 190 proof ethanol alcohol can burn (yes, your hands).
 Be careful when pouring – or wear nitrile or similar food preparation gloves to protect your hands.
 Wash off immediately if alcohol does get on your skin.

 This base uses the Everclear 190 proof, (95%) Ethanol Alcohol, or 95%-99% Isopropyl Alcohol.
 You can use the 71% or 91% Isopropyl Alcohol, but just note that it cannot be stored as long as the 95% due to chance of bacteria growth.
 I make a fresh batch every 3 to 4 weeks.

 If you use the 95%-99% you can make a larger batch and it will last longer without bacteria growth.
 (I have used up to 8 weeks with no problem).
 I take out a little water as the essential oils replace it – that way this recipe is kept a bacteria fighting percentage!